Share This Article

 Step 5: Make it easy to give.

-While charity is not something you want to set and forget completely — remember, a critical component is feeling connected to your giving — what you do in your everyday life can also translate to charity dollars.
-Take, for example …
+While charity isn’t something you want to set and forget completely — a critical component is feeling connected to your giving — what you do in your everyday life can also translate to charity dollars.
+For example …

 Going to the theater.
 If you enjoy arts and cultural performances, most arts organizations will offer perks for a donation-based membership.
-The Public Theatre in New York City is famous for its free Shakespeare in the Park performances, but donors get reserved seating so they don’t have to fight the sweaty crowds.
+The Public Theatre in New York City is famous for its free Shakespeare in the Park performances, but donors get reserved seating.

 Taking advantage of company perks.
 Many companies will match charitable donations, sometimes even more than dollar for dollar.
-See if your employer offers this benefit so you can send additional money to your cause — and maybe you’ll meet a coworker with a similar passion along the way.
+See if your employer offers this benefit so you can send additional money to your cause.

 Step 6: Revisit your causes.

-The causes that matter to you most today might not evoke the same fire in you five years from now — and that’s OK.
-While it’s hard to let go of organizations that do great work, you’re more valuable to one when you’re deeply connected and excited by its mission.
+The causes that matter to you most today might not spark the same fire in you five years from now — and that’s OK.
+I’s hard to let go of organizations that do great work, but you’re more valuable to one when you’re deeply connected and excited by its mission.

-That’s why Kessel recommends checking in annually on whether you still align with your charity’s mission, or if it’s time to find another cause that motivates you.
-His parting wisdom?
-“If you can't find a way to do it with joy, don't do it.”
+That’s why Kessel recommends checking in annually whether you still align with your charity’s mission, or if it’s time to find another cause that motivates you.
+His parting wisdom: “If you can't find a way to do it with joy, don't do it.”

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.